-I was in a large multinational a few weeks ago and to my surprise I was not asked to do an induction before I started working!
+I was in a large multinational a few weeks ago and to my surprise I was not asked to do induction training before I started working!
 I couldn’t believe it!
-It may be a bit of an inconvenience having to do an induction, when all you want to do is get stuck into the work at hand, but I have to say, I would much prefer the chance to get familiar with the company, before I start working, rather than trying to “wing it”, especially when it comes to the Health and Safety rules on site.
+It may be a bit of an inconvenience having to do induction training, when all you want to do is get stuck into the work at hand, but I have to say, I would much prefer the chance to get familiar with the company, before I start working, rather than trying to “wing it”, especially when it comes to the Health and Safety rules on site.

-“Getting a new person to complete on an online induction before they come on site immediately sets the tone for EHS and speaks volumes about the company’s commitment to maintaining a safe and healthy work environment for all.”
+“Getting a new person to complete online induction training before they come on site immediately sets the tone for EHS and speaks volumes about the company’s commitment to maintaining a safe and healthy work environment for all.”

-Of course, my example above just relates to contractor/visitor induction, but new employee inductions are just as important.
+Of course, my example above just relates to contractor/visitor induction training, but new employee induction training is just as important.
 A new employee is like a new member of your family and it can be a daunting experience for anyone starting a new job (we’ve all been there!).
 Having their workspace and equipment all set up for them when they start is great and will help they know that they are valued, it’s even better when you can couple this with an induction that will cover everything they need to know about Health and Safety and Environment on site.
 Of course, it would be great if you could sit down with each new employee and spend an hour or two going through everything face-to-face, but we all know that in the busy work environment of EHS, this is just not really possible!
-That’s where having an up to date online induction comes in.
-Speaking from experience, I found this to be the best option, yes it takes a bit of work initially to get the material together for the induction, but once it is done, you only need to amend it when there are changes on site (which hopefully is not that often).
+That’s where having up to date online induction training comes in.
+Speaking from experience, I found this to be the best option, yes it takes a bit of work initially to get the material together for the induction training, but once it is done, you only need to amend it when there are changes on site (which hopefully is not that often).

-Another benefit of running online inductions, is that the EHS department has access to all the data relating to the inductions.
-This makes it easy to see who has completed their induction and who has not, making it easier for the EHS department to follow up with the individual.
+Another benefit of running online inductions, is that the EHS department has access to all the data relating to the induction training.
+This makes it easy to see who has completed their induction training and who has not, making it easier for the EHS department to follow up with the individual.

 Finally, as you can see from the above, I am an advocate for the online induction, however, I’m even more about people, so do make a point of meeting up with new employees at some stage and have a chat about EHS.
 Maybe they might have some good ideas from the last company they were working in, or maybe they might be interested in joining your Health and Safety committee or getting involved in some other way!
 Either way, you will have made a connection and put a face to EHS for them (and vice versa), which in my opinion, is so important.